How can I help my child with separation anxiety?

 2) Change the focus- give your child a job for when they go to school.
 Bring a new book to the teacher, make a special card for the teacher or someone at school, bring stickers to share with the class.
 You can even give your child a specific challenge to accomplish during the day and have them report back to you after school (swing 3 times on the swings, smile at 2 people, etc).

-3) Have your child work with you to plan a special lunch/snack to bring that they'll be excited about.
+3) Have your child work with you to plan a special lunch/snack to bring to school that they'll be excited about.
 Put a note inside from you.

 5) Create a simple routine for the day (or get back to an old routine).
 Add in a visual schedule to help them know what to expect and that you'll be there to pick them up!